-Architecture of the Planetary Boundaries
+Architecture of Planetary Boundaries

 Architectural practice and research in the face of ecological upheavals

-The postgraduate programme accompanies architects and engineers in this exploration through an interdisciplinary curriculum that bridges engineering sciences, life and earth sciences, environmental humanities, and architectural history and theory.
-It builds on a long-standing partnership with the École Nationale des Ponts et Chaussées (ENPC) and collaborations with renowned institutions such as the École des Hautes Études en Sciences Sociales (EHESS), the Sustainable Environmental Design (SED) master’s programme at the Architectural Association (AA) in London, and the Chair of Sustainable Construction at the Swiss Federal Institute of Technology in Zurich (ETHZ).
+The programme is designed to accompany graduate architects and engineers in this exploration through an interdisciplinary curriculum that bridges engineering sciences, life and earth sciences, environmental humanities, and architectural history and theory.
+It builds on a long-standing partnership with the École Nationale des Ponts et Chaussées (ENPC) and sustained exchanges with recognised institutions such as the École des Hautes Études en Sciences Sociales (EHESS) and the Chair of Sustainable Construction at the Swiss Federal Institute of Technology in Zurich (ETHZ).
 This network provides a unique framework for developing the scientific culture, technical knowledge and critical thinking necessary to integrate ecological considerations into architectural design and research.

 Programme’s Structure